Here, we take an in-depth look at the latest monitoring information for Croatia.

 Policy governance examines how policies are coordinated at the governmental level, whether other implementation bodies are involved in their delivery, and whether structured mechanisms are available to guide their implementation.

-- There is no coordination mechanism in place: policies, guidelines and programmes relating to children and the digital environment tend to be implemented independently.
+- There is no coordination mechanism in place: policies, guidelines and programmes relating to children and the digital environment tend to be implemented independently of one another.

 ---|---|---|---|---|